bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 So everyone in the world submits their hashes and everyone in this world receives the combined hashes in return.
 That way, if you want to forge history, you would have to corrupt everyone or it would be obvious to everyone, like no one's going to go along with that.
 That was their solution, and this solution, I think, evolved.
-Ultimately, they came up with this idea of including the Merkle route into newspapers.
+Ultimately, they came up with this idea of including the Merkle root into newspapers.
-Then there was a Merkle route in the New York Times of May 22nd, 1996.
+Then there was a Merkle root in the New York Times of May 22nd, 1996.
 So you knew that documents existed back then.
 And ultimately, their ideas were inspiration for Satoshi Nakamoto.
 It was included in the Bitcoin white paper.